jlikens/tye-series/tye-talk-07-sql-server/README.md

 Next is the bit that brings in SQL Server 2019.
 Tye uses a format that is quite similar in many ways to a [Docker compose](https://docs.docker.com/compose/) file.
 In this example, we're telling Tye to pull down and load up the latest version of the SQL Server 2019 Docker image, give it a specific connection string, specify the external port to map to the internal SQL Server port (1433), and give it a password for the `sa` user.

 If we didn't specify the `port: 21433`, we'd get a dynamic port in much the same way that we get dynamic ports for our actual projects.
 In this case, since I wanted to mess around with the SQL Server instance in [SSMS](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15), I decided to force the external port to be 21433 to avoid having to re-connect to the instance every time I reran Tye.

+You'll also note a commented out block that allows you to enable/disable persistent storage of the SQL Server data across container runs.
+I've left it disabled by default to demonstrate spooling up a fresh database each time, but there are many circumstances where you might want to keep the data between runs.

 To make things interesting, I also added in some data migrations and data seeding to show how you can use Tye plus EF migrations to quickly spool up a database with a known starting configuration.
 Along with what I hope are the obvious benefits of data migrations, using seeding in this fashion is massively useful for testing weird data scenarios.
 If you can be diligent about maintaining both the migrations and the seeding, you can ensure that local development always has useful, interesting data to test with that gets wiped and recreated each time you start a debugging session.